elastic/integrations/packages/sysdig/docs/README.md

 This integration allows for the shipping of [Sysdig](https://sysdig.com/) alerts to Elastic for observability and organizational awareness.
 Alerts can then be analyzed by using either the dashboard included with the integration or via the creation of custom dashboards within Kibana.

 ## Data Streams
-The Sysdig integration collects one type of data stream: logs.
+The Sysdig integration collects one type of data stream: alerts.

-**Logs** The Logs data stream collected by the Sysdig integration is comprised of Sysdig Alerts.
+**Alerts** The Alerts data stream collected by the Sysdig integration is comprised of Sysdig Alerts.
 See more details about Sysdig Alerts in [Sysdig's Alerts Documentation](https://docs.sysdig.com/en/docs/sysdig-monitor/alerts/).
 A complete list of potential fields used by this integration can be found in the [Logs reference](#logs-reference)

 ## Requirements